nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 Yep.
 He's the next chief.
 So Yep.
 So yeah.
 Yeah.

 Yeah.
 Let's, let's talk to the chief.
-K. So you head over to, chief Croakmar.
+K. So you head over to, Chief Croakmar.
 He, he's as you as you approach him, he's basically cleaning off some goblin blood from a giant war hammer, or at least giant for him.

 Giant for Awar.
 Maybe not giant for, maybe not giant for Cahir, but, and he sees you coming and says, oh, did you get in on the fun?
 A little at the end?
 Sure did.
 Oh, good.